CrimsonOnGit-hub/Sebus/README.md

 Input Mapping: Native support for full A-Z keyboard, Arrow keys, and coordinate-aware mouse clicking.

-Stealth Mode: Compiled as a native Windows GUI application with custom icon support.

 SebScript Example
 The following script demonstrates the basic structure of a Sebus project:
 ```